-The development site is largely vacant, comprising a temporary bitumen car park and grassed areas.
-The site is generally flat with a very slight slope to from north to south and is situated at an elevation of approximately 27m AHD.
+The development site is vacant, with grass cover.
+The site is generally flat with a slight slope from south west to the north west) and is situated at an elevation of approximately 27m AHD.
 The Site Survey (at Appendix B) provides further topographical details.